MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/shadow-protection.md

 ### Will shadow protection have any impact on a user's antivirus protection?

-No. Shadow protection does not affect antivirus protection on a user's machine.
-Detection usually happens if the primary antivirus protection misses something, or if there is post-breach detection.
-Shadow protection works just like Windows Defender Antivirus in passive mode with the additional steps of blocking and remediation for malicious items detected.
+No. Shadow protection does not affect third-party antivirus protection running on a users' machines.
+Shadow protection kicks in if the primary antivirus solution misses something, or if there is post-breach detection.
+Shadow protection works just like Windows Defender Antivirus in passive mode with the additional steps of blocking and remediating malicious items detected.

 ### Why do I need to keep Windows Defender Antivirus up to date?